systemcarl/weblog/outlines/about-me.md

 # On the Grounds That I Don't Know the Answer[^adams]
 - I'm Carl and I'm a nerd.
-- My intension with this article is to introduce myself, give context to my work. and connect with the online community.
+- My intension with this article is to introduce myself, give context to my work, and connect with the online community.

 ## I Have Ended Up Where I Need to Be